Vice Principals: Production

-On June 15, 2015, the Charleston City Paper reported Vice Principals filming in the North Charleston, South Carolina neighborhood of Park Circle.
-The newspaper added that comic actors Will Ferrell and Bill Murray would make cameo appearances in the series.
+The series was ordered by HBO with an 18-episode pickup in May 2014, and the series was split into two seasons for a designed finite run.
+Filming happened during June 2015 in Park Circle, a neighborhood of North Charleston, South Carolina.
+Will Ferrell and Bill Murray were reported to be making cameo appearances in the series.
 Scenes that take place in the school were shot on the campus of R. B. Stall High School and also filmed on campus of West Ashley High School.

+The series premiered on July 17, 2016.
+The second and final season premiered on September 17, 2017, and concluded on November 12, 2017.

 Music

 The score was composed by Joseph Stephens.
 The soundtrack was released by Waxwork Records in 2019 on a double LP pressed to 180 gram vinyl.
 The release included liner notes by McBride and Stephens.

 Reception

-Vice Principals received positive reviews from critics in season 1 and reviews for season 2 in general highly praised the show.
-On Rotten Tomatoes, season 1 has a rating of 64%, based on 39 reviews, with an average rating of 6.48/10.
+On Rotten Tomatoes, season 1 has a rating of 66%, based on 41 reviews, with an average rating of 6.5/10.
 The site's critical consensus reads, "Vice Principals is sporadically amusing and benefits from its talented stars, but its mean-spirited humor sometimes misses the mark."
 On Metacritic, the season has a score of 56 out of 100, based on 31 critics, indicating "mixed or average reviews".
-Season 2 has a 100% rating on Rotten Tomatoes with an average rating of 7.0 out of 10 based on 10 reviews.
+Season 2 has a 100% rating on Rotten Tomatoes with an average rating of 7/10 based on 11 reviews.
+The site's critical consensus reads, "Danny McBride and Walton Goggins return to settle unfinished business in a Vice Principals season two that is both obscenely funny and more satisfying than its predecessor."